visgl/deck.gl/docs/developer-guide/using-layers.md

 The accessor function receives two arguments:

 - `object` - the current element in the data stream.
 If `data` is an array or an iterable, the element of the current iteration is used.
 If `data` is a non-iterable object, this argument is always `null`.
-- `objectInfo` (Object) - contextual information of the current element.
+- `objectInfo` (object) - contextual information of the current element.
 Contains the following fields:
-  + `index` (Number) - the index of the current iteration
+  + `index` (number) - the index of the current iteration
   + `data` - the value of the `data` prop
-  + `target` (Array) - a pre-allocated array.
+  + `target` (number[]) - a pre-allocated array.
 The accessor function can optionally fill data into this array and return it, instead of creating a new array for every object.
 In some browsers this improves performance significantly by reducing garbage collection.

 The accessor function is typically expected to return either a number or an array.

-Some accessors also support constant values instead of functions.
-When a constant value is provided, it is applied to all objects in the data stream.
+If an accessor prop is set to a constant value, the value is applied to all objects in the data stream.

 ### Other Layer Props